Kenny Dyson: Professional career

+Carolina Panthers

 After not being selected in the 2024 NFL draft, Dyson signed with the Carolina Panthers as an undrafted free agent.
 He was released by the Panthers during final roster cuts on August 27, 2024, but signed to the team's practice squad the next day.
 On November 24, Dyson was elevated to the main roster, where he made his NFL debut the following day, playing eight total snaps versus the Kansas City Chiefs.

 Dyson signed a reserve/future contract with the Panthers on January 6, 2025.
 On May 9, Dyson was waived by the Panthers.

+Houston Gamblers

+On February 7, 2026, Dyson signed with the Houston Gamblers of the United Football League (UFL).

+Minnesota Vikings

+Dyson was signed by the Minnesota Vikings on August 17, 2026.
+On August 30, he was waived with an injury designation by the Vikings as part of the final roster cuts.
+On September 7, Dyson was re-signed to the practice squad.
+On September 9, the practice squad signing was disallowed by the league due to injury settlement rules and Dyson subsequently became a free agent.